ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 It is unclear what kind of balance does the speaker speak of.
 When asked, he fails to explain why such is necessary.
 He further argues that since wars and terrorism are inevitable, then they must exist to create balance.
-This is faulty reasoning—just because you can’t eliminate the undesirable, means its existence is necessary.
+This is faulty reasoning—just because you can’t eliminate the undesirable, doesn’t mean that its existence is necessary.

 <a name="begging"></a> Begging the question